It might be during a routine teeth cleaning that you hear the bad news from your dentist: “It looks like your wisdom teeth are coming in.”

 Wisdom Tooth Extraction

 Before removing a wisdom tooth you will receive a local anesthetic to numb the area around the tooth.
 If several or all of your wisdom teeth will be extracted simultaneously, or if complications are expected, a general anaesthetic may be necessary, especially.
-Your Prevent Dental Suite dentist will probably recommend that you don’t eat or drink after midnight on the night before surgery, particularly if general anaesthetic is required.
+Your Kallangur dentist will probably recommend that you don’t eat or drink after midnight on the night before surgery, particularly if general anaesthetic is required.

 To remove your wisdom tooth, your dentist opens up the gum tissue over the tooth and takes out any bone covering the tooth.
 The tissue connecting the tooth and bone is separated and the tooth is removed.
 If there is little space, or the tooth is deeply entrenched, your dentist can break the tooth into smaller pieces to make it easier to remove.